-- Covered by Principle 4 of ABB Human Rights Policy, ABB Group Code of Conduct and Principle 13 of Social Policy. - Underpinned by zero tolerance policy on non-compliance. - Ombuds program introduced mid-2009 to complement existing ways of raising compliance issues.
-Program extended in 2010, now numbers more than 40 ombudspersons in 26 countries; training sessions run in 2010 and further extension of geographical spread expected in 2011. - In mid-2010, ABB rolled out advanced Code of Conduct e-learning module to more than 80,000 employees throughout ABB Group.
+- Covered by Principle 4 of ABB Human Rights Policy, ABB Group Code of Conduct and Principle 13 of Social Policy, and Supplier Code of Conduct. - Underpinned by zero tolerance policy on non-compliance. - ABB offers a number of different reporting channels, including a third party held Business Ethics hotline available 24/7 and an Ombuds program, where employees can report concerns confidentially.
+Ombuds program was introduced mid-2009 to complement existing ways of raising compliance issues.
+Program now numbers more than 40 Ombudspersons in 29 countries; further training and extension of geographical spread expected in 2012. - ABB rolled out new e-learning module on "FCPA and Anti Bribery" to nearly 90,000 employees; the e-learning is available in 32 different languages. - As part of ABB's anti-corruption program, in 2011 ABB also conducted several other trainings, as well as additional proactive initiatives such as anti-bribery compliance reviews of ABB units around world.